ubcecon/ECON526/syllabus.md

 In all cases the material will combine the economic theory with practical programming and datascience tools.

+### Policy on Collaborating on Assignments:
+Students are encouraged to work together on assignments throughout the course.
+However, all students must independently write solutions up and submit separately.
+If the code and writeup is too close then a penalty or a zero will be given for all students involved.

 ### Policy for Academic Concessions: